Moto Service Station

 In Moto’s favour, it should be pointed out that:

-• Two hours is not an unreasonable amount of time to stretch your legs and have a bite to eat.
+- Two hours is a not unreasonable amount of time to stretch your legs and have a bite to eat.

 On the other hand, it should also be pointed out that:

-• Resting places near motorways are a public good, and ought to be provided as a public service and not incorporate mechanisms to transfer wealth to the owners of unaccountable private companies.
+- Resting places near motorways are a public good, and ought to be provided as a public service rather than as a mechanism to transfer wealth to the owners of unaccountable private companies.

 Legal Status of Service Station Parking Fines

-Invoices for parking charges are issued to the registered keeper of the vehicle whose number plate is scanned on entry to the car park.
-But any parking charges are owed not by the registered keeper but by the driver of the vehicle.
+One thing to bear in mind is that these commercial invoices for parking infractions are issued to the registered keeper of the vehicle whose number plate is scanned on entry to the car park.
+The parking charges, however, are owed not by the registered keeper but by the driver of the vehicle.
 It is up to the owner of a car park to prove the identity of the driver of the vehicle, which the owner of the car park generally cannot do unless the registered keeper discloses the information.
-In practice, it appears that if you completely ignore the invoices, they will go away (N.B.
-If you are thinking of doing this, please obtain proper legal advice first, just in case).

 Contacting the Service Station